-Helping eliminate visceral leishmaniasis in Kenya with FIND
+FIND: A partnership to eliminate visceral leishmaniasis in Kenya

 We have partnered with the not-for-profit organisation, FIND, to help eliminate visceral leishmaniasis in Kenya.